cxnturi0n/traffic-analyzer/README.md

 <H3>Why Hybrid?</H3>

-The primary motivation behind this decision was to reduce latency when rendering road geometries on a map.
+The motivation behind this decision was to reduce latency when rendering road geometries on a map.
 Road geometries are stored as collections of GeoJSONs, where each road consists of a polygon containing ring coordinates (each polygon can have one or more rings), represented as an array of latitude and longitude pairs.

-The main reason of this decision was to reduce latency to render road geometries on the map.
+The reason of this decision was to reduce latency to render road geometries on the map.
 Road geometries are stored as collections of geojsons, where each road consists of a polygon, which contain ring coordinates(each polygon can have 1 or more rings), as an array of latitude and longitude.
-Initially, I defined a type "Road" with the following typedefs:
+Initially, I defined following typedefs to represent a *Road* object:
 ```
 #graphql
   ...

-  type Coordinate {
+  type Road {
-    latitude: Float!
-    longitude: Float!
+    road_id: Int!
+    polygons: [Polygon]!
   }

+  type Polygon {
+    rings: [LinearRing!]!
+  }

   type LinearRing {
     coordinates: [Coordinate!]!
   }

-  type Polygon {
-    rings: [LinearRing!]!
-  }

-  type Road {
+  type Coordinate {
-    road_id: Int!
-    polygons: [Polygon]!
+    latitude: Float!
+    longitude: Float!
   }

   type Query {
     ...